Ice Chips: Canucks' Pettersson, Boeser, Dickinson returning to action - TSN.ca

 The Arizona Coyotes placed four players in the NHL's COVID-19 protocols, along with head coach Andre Tourigny and goalie coach Corey Schwab on Monday.

-The four players are defencemen Jakob Chychrun, Cam Dinnen, Anton Stralman, and netminder Scott Wedgewood.
+The four players are defencemen Jakob Chychrun, Cam Dineen, Anton Stralman, and netminder Scott Wedgewood.

 Earlier Monday, the Coyotes cancelled practice for precautionary reasons.